Painted Paper Art’s Full Color K-12 Art Teacher Planner

 What’s inside this 114 page planner:

-• Color Cover (front and back)
+• Color Cover (front and back) That you can personalize!

 • Mini-organization chart– helps you organize your ideas before each month.
 Contains four, fun sections to jot down your thoughts and goals.